octofhir/maki/examples/gritql/README.md

 # Custom GritQL Rules for FSH Lint

-This directory contains example custom GritQL rules that can be used with `fsh-lint` to enforce project-specific conventions and requirements.
+This directory contains example custom GritQL rules that can be used with `maki` to enforce project-specific conventions and requirements.

 ## Using Custom Rules

-To use these rules (or your own custom rules), add the directory to your `.fshlintrc.json`:
+To use these rules (or your own custom rules), add the directory to your `.makirc.json`:

 ```json
 {